This must be a parent who would not know my cell number.

 It was spreading; she was going to die.
 Soon.
 And oh, god, she did.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, riverwriterWrite a Review